Chronic Wasting Disease: Can Science Save Our Dear Deer?

 Providing management with the best science possible is, after all, the USGS mission.
 It’s also the most effective strategy for controlling North America’s most complicated – and chronic – wildlife disease.

 As CWD progresses, so will USGS research to combat its spread.
 In October 2020, the America's Conservation Enhancement Act (PDF) became law, calling for an official CWD task force.
-Section 104 of this new law authorizes $5 million for the U.S. Fish and Wildlife Service, a fellow DOI bureau, to execute an interstate action plan for CWD and $1.2 million for the USGS to carry out a CWD Academia Resource Study on the disease’s spread.
+Section 104 of this new law authorizes 5 million dollars for the U.S. Fish and Wildlife Service, a fellow DOI bureau, to execute an interstate action plan for CWD and 1.2 million dollars for the USGS to carry out a CWD Academia Resource Study on the disease’s spread.
 The USGS study will provide science-based recommendations to help minimize the risk of CWD transmission within or between cervid herds.

 If you see sick or dead wildlife, please contact your state department of natural resources or state game and fish agency.